tenzir/tenzir/web/blog/tenzir-v4.9/index.md

 - `tenzir.db-directory` is now `tenzir.state-directory`.
 The old option remains
   functional, but will be phased out in an upcoming release.
 - On the command-line, Tenzir now respects [`NO_COLOR`](https://no-color.org) when printing diagnostics.
+Additionally, colors are automatically disabled when the output device is not a terminal.
-- RFC 5424-style Syslog parsing no longer omits structured data fields.
+- RFC 5424-style Syslog parsing now emits a record with the structured data fields.
 - The `--selector` option for the JSON parser now works with nested and non-string fields.
 - The `python` operator gained a `--file` option to read from a file instead of